LeoEgidi/pivmet/paper/paper.md

 such as the number of consensus partitions.

-# Example 1: relabelling for label switching
+# Example 1: relabelling for dealing with label switching

 The Fishery dataset in the `bayesmix` [@bayesmix] package has been previously used by @titterington1985statistical and @papastamoulis2016label.
 It consists of 256 snapper length measurements---see left plot of \autoref{fig:example1} for the data histogram, along with an estimated